btoderian/squashvid/README.md

 Speed Preset: Set to slow for optimized compression efficiency.
 Audio Handling: Audio is passed through using -c:a copy to ensure no loss in quality or synchronization.
 ROI Interface: Handled via cv2.selectROI.

+Video Encoding: Uses HEVC via libx265 encoder with Constant Rate Factor (CRF) of 26.
+Target = 10:1 compression Speed Preset: Set to slow for optimized compression efficiency and redundant data reduction.
+Audio Handling: Audio is passed through using -c:a copy to ensure no loss in quality or synchronization.